 Hinesville Juvenile Crime Lawyer

-The legal team at Jarrett Maillet J.D., P.C. can provide you with a sound defense and a strong strategy.
+The legal team at Jarrett Maillet J.D., P.C. can provide you with a sound criminal defense and a strong strategy.
 Without a solid defense strategy, your child’s chances of success may not be very high.
 Depending on the nature of the crime and the evidence against your child, they may be looking at severe legal consequences that could negatively impact their future in the worst way.
-Charges related to Assault & Battery, Sex Crimes, Drug Crimes, or Domestic Violence can carry particularly harsh penalties.
+Charges related to Assault and Battery, Sex Crimes, Drug Crimes, or Domestic Violence can carry particularly harsh penalties.
 If the charges are serious, they could be sentenced to a juvenile detention facility for quite some time.

 Juvenile Crime in Georgia